what causes swim bladder disease in angelfish?

 Change Filter And Temperature

 Lower the filter output current to a gentler setting.
-This will keep your already weak fish from being pushed around the tank, which could:
+This will keep weakened fish from being pushed around the tank, which could:

 Alongside this, you should adjust the temperature of your tank.
 As tropical fish, angels do best in warm water.
 A setting of 80° F will give your angelfish the comfort it needs to begin healing.